The Photography Program is embedded in a contemporary vibrant and historically significant photo community in the Bay Area.

-Our program hosts a dedicated pool of faculty including leaders such as Susan Ciriclio and Larry Sultan, both of whom have contributed greatly to the ongoing success of our program and its alumni.
-All of the faculty contribute to the development of the curriculum, facilities, and program community, while maintaining innovative and inspiring creative practices that are based in art exhibition, commercial and journalistic pursuits, academic publishing, and community-involved, project-based works.
+Our program has a dedicated pool of faculty who all contribute to the development of the curriculum, facilities, and program community, while maintaining innovative and inspiring creative practices that are based in art exhibition, commercial and journalistic pursuits, academic publishing, and community-involved, project-based works.

-(Please visit the Photography faculty profiles to learn more about each of them.)
+Visit the Photography faculty profiles to learn more about each of them.

-The Photography Program boasts a dynamic fine art–based curriculum.
+The program boasts a dynamic fine art–based curriculum.
 We are committed to introducing and building both digital and analog technical skills from the beginning of the curriculum, while simultaneously incorporating media history, critical engagement, and the development of personal vision.